Tuesday, May 12, 2026

 The city and county just approved $50 million in public funding for the training facility and team.

-NWSL commissioner Jessica Berman is making a “major announcement on the future of soccer in Columbus” on Tuesday, less than 24 hours after the city and Franklin County approved $50 million in public funding for a new training facility and stadium improvements.
+The league announced the new expansion team on Tuesday, less than 24 hours after the city and Franklin County approved $50 million in public funding for a new training facility and stadium improvements.

-Columbus City Council voted 5–3 with one abstention in favor of a controversial public-private deal that would allow the billionaire Haslam family to build a practice facility at McCoy Park if they win an NWSL expansion bid.
-The Franklin County Commissioners also approved the plan on Tuesday.
+On Monday, Columbus City Council voted 5–3 with one abstention in favor of a controversial public-private deal that would allow the billionaire Haslam family to build a practice facility at McCoy Park if they win an NWSL expansion bid.
+The Franklin County Commissioners also approved the plan earlier Tuesday.

 Jimmy and Dee Haslam, who own the Cleveland Browns and a stake in the Milwaukee Bucks, agreed to buy the MLS charter franchise Columbus Crew with former team doctor Pete Edwards in 2018 to prevent a move to Austin.
 Haslam Sports Group, and Edwards and his wife, Christine, and Columbus-based Nationwide are backing the NWSL bid.